akbarmohammadi70/Postgres-Cluster/README.md

 1. **PostgreSQL Cluster**:
    - Check the Patroni status to ensure all PostgreSQL nodes are synchronized and healthy.
+   - Verify that the leader database is on port 5000 and the standby databases are on port 5001.

 2. **HAProxy Load Balancer**:
-   - Test the HAProxy setup by connecting to the provided virtual IP or DNS name and verify traffic distribution across the database nodes.
+   - Test the HAProxy setup by connecting to the provided **Virtual IP (VIP)** (`192.168.123.100`) and verify traffic distribution:
+     - Write requests should be directed to port 5000 (Leader).
+     - Read requests should be directed to port 5001 (Standby).

 ## Requirements